scala/scala-lang/blog/_posts/2018-06-20-scala-pride.md

 title: "Scala ❤️ Pride 2018"
 ---

 It's that time of year!
 Pride 2018.
-In honor of all of us who a member of the LGBT community–I've created special Pride Scala swirls for just about every pride flag I could think of.
+In honor of all of us Scalamaris that are advocates of or identify with the LGTB community–we have a little bit of Scala love for you.
+I've created special Pride Scala swirls for just about every pride flag I could think of.
 And perhaps the best part!
 They're all available as t-shirts, available on [Teespring](http://teespring.com).
 100% of proceeds for t-shirt sales are donated to [the Trevor Project](https://www.thetrevorproject.org/).
 (Go check it out!)

 **But please move quick!
-The shirts are only available for 20 days.
-So grab one or a few and help us raise funds for the [the Trevor Project](https://www.thetrevorproject.org/)!**
+The shirts are only available for around two weeks.
+So grab one or a few and help us raise funds for the [the Trevor Project](https://www.thetrevorproject.org/)!** Shirts are available in many colors and styles, and come as t-shirts or tank tops.

+**If you are at Scala Days NYC on June 20-21st, and you would like one of the rainbow Scala swirl shirts right away, head over to [this page](http://scalacentershop.com/) to pay for a shirt, and I will hand-deliver it to you today or tomorrow (June 20th or 21st) in person at Scala Days.**

 And don't forget, we're here for you.
 We love you, and you're one of us.